-Berlin/Brandenburg: Sports training for refugee women
+Berlin/Brandenburg: Sports training for refugee girls

-"I always had the urge to do sports and live my dreams," says Shogufa Bayat.
+"I've always had the urge to do sports and pursue my dreams," says Shogufa Bayat.
 "But only here in Germany can I finally do what I want."
-The 22-year-old Afghanin is in the program of “Discover Football”.
-This terre of the Hommes partner organization trains young refugee women as football coaches and youth leaders.
-There are currently twelve young women from Berlin and Brandenburg who would otherwise hardly have access to training and sports offers.
-If you have gone through the program, you can lead youth and children's groups or work as trainers in institutions or holiday programs.
+The 22-year-old Afghan is part of the "Discover Football" program.
+This Terre des Hommes partner organization trains young refugee women to become football coaches and youth leaders.
+Currently, twelve young women from Berlin and Brandenburg are participating, who would otherwise have little access to training and sports opportunities.
+After completing the program, they can lead youth and children's groups or work as coaches in institutions or holiday programs.

 Your support for strong children!Sport promotes social participation